-The length of a list is equal to the number of elements present in it.
+The length of a list is equal to the number of elements present in the list.

 We then count the number of elements in the list using a for loop.
 In each iteration, we increment the value of the counter variable by 1.
 When the loop terminates the counter variable stores the length of the list.

-Let's look at the algorithm of this approach to understand better.
+Let's look at the algorithm of this approach to understand it better.

 Initialize a list je_list